vladpuz/steam-robot/README.md

 # steam-robot

 Creating steam bots based on middlewares, which are infinitely called at a given interval.
+Useful when creating endlessly running bots.

 ## Install